Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 If you're buying a traditional or hybrid sauna kit (as opposed to a prefab infrared unit that includes its own heaters), the sauna heater is a separate and significant line item.
 The heater is the heart of your sauna — this is not a place to cut corners.

-Saunum $3,195 Even heat distribution Climate Equalizer technology
+Saunum Even heat distribution Climate Equalizer technology Get Pricing

-For most buyers, a Harvia KIP 8kW at around $1,260 is the sweet spot — reliable, well-sized for a 4–6 person sauna, and available with built-in or external controls.
-If you want a showpiece heater with massive stone capacity and award-winning design, the HUUM DROP 9kW at $1,751 delivers a different level of steam quality.
+For most buyers, a Harvia KIP 8kW is the sweet spot — reliable, well-sized for a 4–6 person sauna, and available with built-in or external controls.
+If you want a showpiece heater with massive stone capacity and award-winning design, the HUUM DROP 9kW delivers a different level of steam quality.
 For a more detailed breakdown, see our Harvia vs HUUM comparison.

 Wood-burning stoves are also available for outdoor saunas.
 The Harvia M3 is the most popular residential wood stove, and it's included in all of our off-grid sauna packages.
 For more on the wood vs electric decision, read our electric vs wood-burning sauna heater guide.